CdrRicky/phase2-project_my-budget-app/README.md

 {If you have any questions please feel free to reach out.
 You're encouraged to make a contribution to the code.}
 ### License
 *{Determine the license under which this application can be used.
-See below for more details on licensing.}* This is under the [MIT](LICENSE) license
+See below for more details on licensing.}* This is under the [MIT](LICENSE) license.
 You may use the code and edit it as you wish.
 Copyright () {2022}